panphora/classmatic/README.md

 ## The Attributes

-classmatic lets you use a few simple attributes to control when clicking around the page will add/remove/toggle classes.
+Classmatic lets you use a few simple attributes to control when clicking around the page will add/remove/toggle classes.

 ### Set/unset a class when clicking on an element